Ellime/StringGenerator/README.md

 # StringGenerator
 A little tool to generate random or iterated strings.
+Written in Java SE 8.

 ## Usage
 This command-line-based program generates strings for you.
 You can choose how to generate the strings, how many strings to generate, and a few other things.